Lathe Cut Vinyl Records

 Upload

-Please submit Side A and Side B as separate WAV files with matching sample rates.
+Please submit Side A and Side B as separate WAV or AIFF files with matching sample rates.

 System calibrated to DIN 45 541 reference standards.
-Premastering and cutting optimization handled in-house.
+Vinyl premastering, vinyl mastering, and cutting optimization are handled in-house.

 Artwork Prep Guide